mmccul/datagather/README.md

   - Requires perl >= 5.10 (I use named capture groups for sanity)

 (1): At least, I've yet to find anything that passes visudo that it doesn't correctly parse.

+# Coding standards
+Because this code needs to run on an insanely broad variety of systems, all code is to be written using as close to POSIX as feasible.
+Additional commands should be checked for, not presumed, with workarounds for missing commands.

+In addition, commands that are POSIX, but known to be less commonly available, such as **bc** and **m4**, should be treated as risky.